 Changing posture, walking, or standing for a long time may make symptoms worse.
 Pregnancy increases your chances of having pelvic congestion syndrome, and women who have had more than one child are at the highest risk.
 Hormones may make the condition more likely.
 Women who have experienced menopause are at a reduced risk for developing the issue.

 Fortunately, treatments are available for pelvic congestion syndrome.
 Hormone medications may alleviate the symptoms.
 In addition, surgical procedures to shut off damaged veins or remove them can help treat the condition.
-The team at Vascular and Vein Institute of the South has extensive experience performing surgical procedures to treat pelvic congestion syndrome.
+Our team has extensive experience performing surgical procedures to treat pelvic congestion syndrome.

-To learn how you can get the relief you need, schedule your appointment with the team at Vascular and Vein Institute of the South.
-Call or go online today.
+To learn how you can get the relief you need, schedule your appointment today.